Commuters in Buenos Aires

 In summer, all these comings and goings are much mitigated.
 The commuter world takes on that somewhat muffled air, almost anticipating the start of the new season, in which thousands of people will flock back to the local trains every day.
 The repetitive daily commute, a lifestyle shared by many of those who live near the great metropolises of the planet, but which takes on, in different countries, the connotations of the different cultures that coexist in our world.

-Text & Photos: Francesco Brusoni
+Text and Photos: Francesco Brusoni

 Original text in Italian - In house translation